 Curate your feed to things that lift your spirits and inspire you.

 Reduce comparison stress: If you find that the people you follow — especially those that create that comparison stress — might be leading to the negative impact on your gut and health, simply unfollow them or mute their account.
 Curating your feed to things that lift your spirits and inspire you rather than get you down and force you to think negatively about yourself can have a profound impact on your relationship with social media (and yourself!).

 Create a balance: Like diet and exercise, social media is something we can all afford to be more mindful of.
-After all, posting on Instagram in the wee hours of the night (or scrolling through your #fitspo feed) isn’t healthy, just like indulging in an ice cream cake or forgetting to add vegetables to your plate isn’t healthy.
+After all, posting on Instagram in the wee hours of the night (or scrolling through your #fitspo feed) is not healthy, just like indulging in an ice cream cake or forgetting to add vegetables to your plate is not healthy.
 By creating more balance with your social media usage, you can create an overall more happy, confident and healthier you.

 We only recommend products we have independently researched, tested, and loved.
 If you purchase a product found through our links, Sunday Edit may earn an affiliate commission.